We firmly believe that the partnership between student, school and home is the key to success.

 |Wednesday||8.30am - 5.00pm|

 |Thursday||8.30am - 5.00pm|

 The Library is available for use by staff and students during registration, break and lunch time, and after school; as well as to sixth form students during their study periods.

 Lower school students may use the Library during lesson time with the permission of Library staff and the teacher whose lesson they should be attending.

 The Library is available for lessons, and currently the English Department have block bookings for fortnightly English Library lessons with students in years 7, 8 and 9.

 A timetable of block bookings is produced and displayed on the door to the Library at the beginning of term, and this is supplemented with a list of one-off bookings updated weekly.

 Non Fiction is shelved around the edges of the library.
 All non fiction stock is shelved in numerical order according to the Dewey Decimal system.
 These numbers are shown on the spine of the book.
 Books with a yellow stripe on the spine are for reference only, and are not (usually) available for loan.

 Periodicals : Approximately 30 titles are taken regularly and back-dated copies are available.
 Many of the journals are catalogued allowing for articles to be searched using the key-word facility on the library catalogue.
 Non-current journals are available for loan for 1 week.

-Audiovisual : A selection of classical, popular and world music on CD and also a growing collection of DVDs are available to borrow for up to a week at a time.
-There is no charge to borrow CDs and DVDs.
+Audiovisual (AV): A selection of audio books and DVDs are available to borrow for up to a week at a time, at no charge.